atbcb/ICTTestingBaseline/docs/05RepetitiveContent.md

-*Comment from KE: The repetitive content for consistent navigation was part of Focus(Order).
-3.2.4 Consistent Identification may fit under other tests, so I think this one can go away.*
+*Comment from KE: The repetitive content for consistent navigation was part of Focus(Order), so I think this one can go away.*

 # 5. Repetitive Content
 ## Rationale